Daniel Farke exclusive: Leeds United boss on speculation about his future and formation change in Chelsea win

 Asked if there was time for celebratory chat with the chairman, he adds: "Yes of course, about the game, so we gave ourselves a hug and we're happy with the result, happy with the performance.
 It was a great night for everyone who's connected with Leeds United."

-On a night when many thought Farke was fighting for his future, the Leeds boss appeared to find the formula that could save his job with a shift in shape to 3-5-2 delivering emphatically.
+On a night when many thought Farke's future was on the line, the Leeds boss appeared to find the formula that could save his job with a shift in formation to 3-5-2 delivering emphatically.

+But he rejects the notion that he was thinking about being sacked if there had been a different outcome.

 "I'm not fighting for my job," he says.
 "I'm not wasting any energy thinking about myself.
 If you want to lead such a passionate club like Leeds United you have to focus all your energy to help the boys, to be a shield for the players and to protect them.